vlaaad/vlaaad.github.io/reveal-pro.md

 2. [Start a free trial here](https://buy.stripe.com/8wM9Dz5bKand5ck3cc){: .buy-button}.

-3. Once you start a trial, you'll receive an email with Reveal Pro license key — paste it into a license input field in Reveal Pro window.
+3. Once you start a trial, you'll receive an email with the Reveal Pro license key — paste it into a license input field in the Reveal Pro window.

 You are good to go!